What Flynn's guilty plea means for Trump and the GOP

 "It's obviously not good news," he said, but added, "We'll need to know a lot more about how high this goes, what substance is there and if, as we've seen in the past, anything matters."

-"Very few people are going to change their mind about Donald Trump based on Flynn, at least not until we find out what Flynn told (Special Counsel Robert) Mueller," said Dan Schnur, a professor at the Annenberg School of Communications at the University of Southern California.
+"Very few people are going to change their mind about Donald Trump based on Flynn, at least not until we find out what Flynn told Mueller," said Dan Schnur, a professor at the Annenberg School for Communication and Journalism at the University of Southern California.
 "In the meantime, this is less likely to change anyone's opinion on either side, but rather to intensify those opinions."

 Matt Schlapp, a Trump ally who served as political director in Bush's White House, said such crises are "stressful and difficult to deal with" for any administration.

-But, Schlapp added, the single charge Flynn pleaded to suggests there isn't much more there and that could mitigate any political fallout for Trump.
+But, Schlapp added, the single charge Flynn pleaded to suggests that there isn't much more there, and that could mitigate any political fallout for Trump.
 "There's no indication," he continued, that the actions that Flynn lied about were, in and of themselves, against the law.

-But Virginia Sen. Mark Warner, a Democrat who is the vice chairman of the Senate Intelligence Committee, said Friday that the Flynn plea robs Trump of the ability to frame the investigation as focused on bit players.
+But Sen. Mark Warner of Virginia, a Democrat who is the vice chairman of the Senate Intelligence Committee, said Friday that the Flynn plea robs Trump of the ability to frame the investigation as focused on bit players.

 "You can't deny the seriousness when the national security adviser to the president of the United States is pleading guilty to lying," Warner told NBC News.